-Dr. Cahill and his wife Jennifer spend their free time raising their five sons.
+Dr. Cahill and his wife Jennifer spend their free time raising their six sons.

 ResearchDr.
 Cahill's laboratory-based research effort aims to identify the molecular genetic alterations that underlie the development, progression and treatment resistance of brain tumors.
 By understanding the mechanism by which tumor genome alterations drive the growth of these cancers, therapeutic strategies can be designed to improve outcomes for these patients.

-This research effort has contributed key observations regarding the molecular mechanisms of chemoresistance in human glioblastomas, over the last decade as combined radiation and alkylating chemotherapy temozolomide have become the standard-of-care.
-More recently, his work has focused on the subgroup of gliomas characterized by IDH mutation, and on targeted therapeutics for malignant glioma.
+This research effort has contributed key observations regarding the molecular mechanisms of chemoresistance in human glioblastomas, where combined radiation and alkylating chemotherapy temozolomide are the standard-of-care.
+In collaboration with Drs.
+Hiro Wakimoto and Andrew Chi in the Translational Neuro-Oncology Laboratory of the MGH Brain Tumor Research Center, his work has also focused on the subgroup of gliomas characterized by IDH mutation and on targeted therapeutics for malignant glioma.

 This work has a track record of successful competitive peer-reviewed funding from the Neurosurgery Research and Education Foundation, the Brain Tumor Society, the National Brain Tumor Foundation, the James S. McDonnell Foundation, the Burroughs Wellcome Career Award in the Medical Sciences, the Dana Farber Harvard Cancer Center/MIT Koch Institute Bridge Program, and the National Cancer Institute/National Institutes of Health.